Coffin Tattoo Meanings, Ideas, and Designs

 - Be sure to take the time to do research, just as you are right now.
 Make sure that you completely understand what your tattoo represents and stands for.

 - Don't rush to get inked!
-Most that do have regrets about their decision later on down the road.
+Most who do have regrets about their decision down the road.

 - If you are not sure, wait.
 Make the right choice the first time around.